zsiegel/rxandroid-architecture-sample/README.md

 In this example the `UserService` that we use in our application is composed of both a `UserApiService` and a `UserPersistenceService`.
 The `UserService` is responsible for composing and serving the data based on the `DataRequest`.

-A `DataRequest` at the basic level allows the user to specify their source (local(persistnce), remote(api), or refresh(persistence and api)) and an ID to get a specific resource.
+A `DataRequest` at the basic level allows the user to specify their source (local(persistence), remote(api), or refresh(persistence and api)) and an ID to get a specific resource.
 This can be later extended for more querying and filtering as needed.